DianaBraun/DianaBraun/README.md

 ### Hi there 👋

+👩‍💼 QA Experience: 5 years as a QA Engineer, I ensure the quality and reliability of software products and services.

+🕹️ Expertise in Manual Testing: I demonstrate excellence in manual testing, prioritizing UI and backend to ensure optimal user experiences and reliability.

+🤖 Expertise in Automation Testing: Automation methodologies and tools enhance my manual testing skills.

+⚙️ Dedication to Backend Testing: My enthusiasm lies particularly in backend testing

+🌱 Continuous Growth: Committed to ongoing professional development

+🌍 International Experience: I effectively collaborate with teams of different backgrounds.
 <!--
 **DianaBraun/DianaBraun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.